altangarts/FreeCAD-Themes-ColorPalette/README.md

    - If "Accent color 3" is not applied, it is substituted with other variables (Style Sheet(Advanced), Accent color 1-2 or restart)
    - Color selection suggestion: 'Dark colors' and 'Dark and pale pastel colors'
    - When using "Overlay", darker or a gradient from dark to lighter colors from top to bottom is recommended
-   - After rearranging the toolbars horizontally or vertically in "ColorPalette 1A/2A/3A" themes, you need to switch other themes from "Stylesheet (advanced)" for the horizontally and vertically designed tool buttons to function correctly.

 ### Prerequisites
 * FreeCAD ≥ v1.1.0